 - Soil, turf, tree trunks and excessive garden waste*

 - Doors, windows and frames

 - Central heating system components

-Loads that are deemed to be beyond the average household amount are classed as ‘excessive garden waste’.
+*Loads that are deemed to be beyond the average household amount are classed as ‘excessive garden waste’ and will be chargeable.
 This is at the discretion of the team leader or supervisor on site.

 What if I have more waste to dispose of than permitted?